apache/flink/docs/internals/stream_checkpointing.md

 under the License.
 -->

-This document describes Flink' fault tolerance mechanism for streaming data flows.
+This document describes Flink's fault tolerance mechanism for streaming data flows.

 * This will be replaced by the TOC
 {:toc}